 Trouble breathing can be a sign of asthma.
 For many people, the main signs and symptoms of asthma are wheezing, shortness of breath, excess mucus and chest tightness.
-For others, chronic cough that comes and goes periodically may be the main or only symptom of asthma.
+For others, a chronic cough that comes and goes every now and then may be the main or only symptom of asthma.

 - You're an adult who had asthma or asthma-like symptoms as a child.